Big Ramsey Degrees in Ultraproducts of Finite Structures

 We shall mostly be interested in the ultraproducts of finite structures, so we shall now pass to that case.
 Structures elementarily equivalent to substructures of such ultraproducts are called {\em pseudofinite}.
 In what follows, we shall assume that $\fMM^*:=\prod_{i \in I} \MM_i / \DD$ for some ultrafilter $\DD$ over some infinite set $I$ and some finite structures $(\MM_i)_{i\in I}$.

 If $I = \omega$, clearly $|\fMM^*| \leq \mathfrak c$ as the size of the (non-reduced) product of finite sets is bounded above by $\mathfrak c$.
-It is not at all an easy question to determine the size of the ultraproducts of finite sets (see \cite{Sh:1026} for a history and the definitive theorem in the subject, Theorem 1.2.)
-Assuming that $I=\omega$, $\DD$ is a nonprincipal ultrafilter over $I$, and the ultraproduct $\fMM^*$ is infinite, then the size of the ultraproduct $\fMM^*$ is exactly the continuum $\mathfrak c$, as shown in \cite{FMScott}.
-This gives us:
+It is not at all an easy question to determine the size of the ultraproducts of finite sets (see \cite{Sh:1026} for a history and the definitive theorem in the subject, Theorem 1.2.).
+However, under certain frequently encountered assumptions, the size of the ultraproduct $\fMM^*$ is exactly the continuum $\mathfrak c$: